Essex County Council - Provider Hub

 Our current area of focus is:

-• Developing online services that support with rapid access to support low level mental health and wellbeing via online portals support prevention, early intervention and recovery.
+• Working with Public Health to support the development of online services that support with rapid access to support low level mental health and wellbeing via online portals support prevention, early intervention and recovery.

 • Work with system partners to develop Recovery Colleges including social inclusion community offers.